confluentinc/demo-10x-storage/README.md

 Confluent is the world leader for Data in Motion.
 Confluent Cloud is our fully managed, cloud-native service for connecting and processing all of your data, everywhere it’s needed.
 To build Confluent Cloud, we rearchitected Apache® Kafka to make a service that's [10x better](https://www.confluent.io/blog/making-apache-kafka-service-10x-better/?utm_campaign=tm.campaigns_cd.making-confluent-cloud-10x-more-elastic-than-apache-kafka&utm_medium=blogpost).

-**Confluent Intelligent Storage** (also known to as Infinite or Tiered storage) allows you to store data in your Kafka cluster indefinitely, opening up new use cases and simplifying your architecture.
+**Confluent Infinite Storage** allows you to store data in your Kafka cluster indefinitely, opening up new use cases and simplifying your architecture.
 Instead of moving data *through* Kafka from sources to sinks, you could instead *keep* the data in Kafka indefinitely and re-read it when you need it.

 You can learn more about how Confluent is able to provide infinite storage retention from the [Tiered Storage lesson](https://developer.confluent.io/learn-kafka/architecture/tiered-storage/?utm_campaign=tm.campaigns_cd.making-confluent-cloud-10x-more-elastic-than-apache-kafka&utm_medium=blogpost) in the free Kafka Internals course authored by Dave Shook and Kafka inventor Jun Rao.

 ## This Demo -- Machine Learning Model Training

-Machine learning provides an ideal demonstration of Confluent Intelligent Storage.
+Machine learning provides an ideal demonstration of Confluent Infinite Storage.
 Storing training data in Kafka indefinitely has several benefits, including:
 - No need to send data to a sink system like Spark or S3, thus simplifying your architecture and saving on costs
 - Train different ML algorithms on the same data in parallel to see which model works best
 - Both new and historical events are available for applications to take advantage of